Gumnos/bogglesolver/README.md

     C:\Temp> python boggle.py board.txt valid_words.txt

-Output includes the word, the word-length & score, as well as the path to traverse to find the word in question:
+Output includes the word, the word-length & score (based on the 4x4 rules), as well as the path to traverse to find the word in question:

 Be aware that output is unsorted and multiple paths may produce the same word, so the output can include duplicates.

-To include the "Qu" tile on the board, simply use a "q".